Material Passports

 Discussing the impact of Materials Passports, YardNine’s Co-founder, Maxwell Shand, said: “Underpinned by low operational energy and an innovative approach to cutting embodied carbon, Edenica will demonstrate what can be achieved when sustainability is central to a scheme’s design ethos.
 I believe Waterman’s Materials Passports initiative will quickly become widely adopted as ‘best-practice’ for responsible development.”

-Just as a regular passport provides personal details of an individual’s identity, Edenica’s Materials Passports will become a snapshot of the building elements’ credentials, providing records of the materials, products, and components that have been used.
+Just as a regular passport provides personal details of an individual’s identity, Edenica’s Materials Passports represent a snapshot of the building elements’ credentials, providing records of the materials, products, and components that have been used.
 These records will enable the reuse of materials during the building’s operation or at the end of its life, turning the used materials into valuable resources instead of waste.
 Materials Passports are a relatively new initiative and are a critical step in bringing a functioning circular economy to the built environment.
-As a new concept in the UK construction industry, there is no current standardised framework to define the process that should be followed for their production, content or form.
+As a new concept in the UK construction industry, Waterman has developed a standardised framework to define the process that should be followed for their production, content or form.

 The scheme’s Materials Passports will facilitate the reuse of materials in the coming years by future owners, design teams, manufacturers and contractors.
 For this to be most effective, the system will be calibrated to enable the constant update and maintenance of information associated with these materials throughout their life cycles.